Rent a car in Iceland: 20 Tips for Self-Driving in Iceland

 You may also be offered theft insurance, but since you’re in the safest country in the world, that may be an overkill.
 As long as you don’t leave the doors open with the keys in the ignition, the chances of the car getting stolen in Iceland are very slim.

 Remember to read the contract terms before you sign.
 If you’re not sure what some items mean, asked the car rental representative directly.
-Some companies like MyCar offer zero liability insurance for full protection in more severe situations, so you should also ask about these options as well.
+Some companies like MyCar offer zero liability insurance for full protection in most situations, so make sure you ask about these options as well.

 4. You May Not Need a 4WD